 What advice do you have for writers who want to break into the industry?

 Never give up, have more than one script, and don’t be afraid to rewrite!

 What do you hope audiences will take home from watching Die Ontwaking?

 I really hope that people still talk about the film and its characters a day or two after watching it.
 Although the film is graphic and dark, it is still just a film and i can only hope that people will enjoy it.

-I am currently busy writing on three scripts.
-“The Border” which is set during the Angolan bush war (also an adaptation), “Toorberg” (adaptation) and a personal story entitled “Hotel Boys” which depicts the life and struggles of two teenage boys growing up in one-star hotels in Apartheid South Africa
+I am currently busy writing three scripts.
+“The Border” which is set during the Angolan bush war (also an adaptation), “Toorberg” (adaptation), and a personal story entitled “Hotel Boys” which depicts the life and struggles of two teenage boys growing up in one-star hotels in Apartheid South Africa

 How difficult is it to produce a film independently in South Africa and then send it out into the world?

 It is extremely difficult.
-It took me two years to get my film screened in my own country and we have only recently managed to get a foreign sales agent on-board.
+It took me two years to get my film screened in my own country and we have only recently managed to get a foreign sales agent on board.
 We just never gave up trying and now the rewards are great.
 When my films go to the cinemas on the 26th of Feb, I will truly feel like I have moved up into the position of director.
-I was extremely fortunate that I had Charon Landman, a local businesswomen as the benefactor on my film.
+I was extremely fortunate that I had Charon Landman, a local businesswoman as the benefactor of my film.
 If it were not for her financial role as executive producer, together with the DTI, this would not have been possible.